quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Packet Numbers {#packet-numbers}

-The packet number is a 64-bit unsigned number and is used as part of a cryptographic nonce for packet encryption.
-Only the low 62 bits of this value are used (see {{integer-encoding}} for details).
+The packet number is an integer in the range 0 to 2^62-1.
+The value is used in determining the cryptographic nonce for packet encryption.
 Each endpoint maintains a separate packet number for sending and receiving.
 The packet number for sending MUST increase by at least one after sending any packet, unless otherwise specified (see {{initial-packet-number}}).

 A QUIC endpoint MUST NOT reuse a packet number within the same connection (that is, under the same cryptographic keys).
 If the packet number for sending